Aflatoxin-A Common Food Mycotoxin

 The food/forage crops that are known to be especially susceptible to Aspergillus flavus, and parasiticus are peanuts, corn and cottonseed.
 A. flavus is more common on corn, and cottonseed, while A. parasiticus is more common on peanuts.
 Corns containing higher oil contents are at greater risk for aflotaxins during the growing process.

-Besides corn, cottonseed and peanuts, aflatoxins may contaminate many crops including sorghum, barley, rye, wheat, soybean, rice, brazil nuts, pistachios dried coconut, dried figs, and spices.
+Besides corn, cottonseed and peanuts, aflatoxins may contaminate many crops including sorghum, barley, rye, wheat, soybean, rice, brazil nuts, peanut, pistachios, almonds, walnuts, dried coconut, dried figs, spices (chilies, black pepper, coriander, turmeric and ginger), sunflower, cotton and milk.
+It is also found in tobacco leaves.
 Aflatoxin contamination is worse during drought years and during insect infestations.

 Foods that are usually contaminated before harvest are corn, cottonseed, peanuts and tree nuts.
 Foods that are more likely to be contaminated after harvest are coffee, rice and spices.
 Other foods that may be suspect for aflatoxins are beans, rice, wheat, eggs, milk and meat.